-A company subject to Regulation FD is required to file a Form 8-K disclosing the information generally within 24 hours.
+A company subject to Regulation FD is required to disclose the information generally within 24 hours pursuant to a Regulation FD-compliant method of disclosure.

 The NYSE Listed Company Manual requires listed companies promptly and publicly to release material information that has been inadvertently leaked to analysts and offers explicit instructions regarding such press releases.
-NYSE Listed Company Manual § 202.06.
-Section 202.06(C) of the Manual states that such news must be disseminated "by the fastest available means," which ordinarily requires a "release to the public press by telephone, facsimile or hand delivery, or some combination of such methods."
-Communications to the press should be labeled "For Immediate Release."
-Id. at § 202.06(A).
+NYSE Listed Company Manual § 202.03 and § 202.06.
+Section 202.06(C) states that such news must be disseminated "by the fastest available means," which ordinarily requires a "release to the public press by telephone, facsimile or hand delivery, or some combination of such methods."
 Adequate disclosure to the investment community requires companies to release information to the Dow Jones, Reuters and Bloomberg news services.
 Id. at § 202.06(C).
 The NYSE Listed Company Manual also encourages companies to distribute promptly their releases to the Associated Press and United Press International, as well as to newspapers in New York City and in cities in which the company has its headquarters, plants or other major facilities.
 Copies of such releases should be sent to the company's NYSE representative.